wenxingliu/hat_faster_rcnn/README.md

 reference for other errors:
 - https://github.com/tensorflow/models/issues/4881

+when using ssd as the pre trained models, tf 1.12.0 may help you avoid some errors.

 ### Local Dir Structure:

 Create `hat_dataset` folder under `research`, then clone this repo to `hat_dataset`.
 Folder structure should look like the following.